- Medical Abbreviations & Terms

 - p.o.: By mouth.
 From the Latin terminology per os.

 - p.r.n.: As needed.
-So that it is not always done, but done only when the situation calls for it (or example, taking a pain medication only when having pain and not without pain).
+So that it is not always done, but done only when the situation calls for it (for example, taking pain medication only when having pain and not without pain).

 - PCL: Posterior cruciate ligament.